-9. Line the pastry base with baking paper and fill the tart case with baking beans or rice/fried beans.
+9. Line the pastry base with baking paper and fill the tart case with baking beans/rice/ming beans.
 Blind bake for 35 minutes at 160oC.

-10. Allow 10 minutes to cool, then carefully remove the baking paper without spilling the baking beans.
+10. Allow to cool for 10 minutes.
+Then remove the baking paper with the baking beans in it carefully.

-11. Put the tart case back in the oven for an extra 5 – 10 minutes (mine baked at 10 mins) without the baking beans to even up the color.
+11. Return the tart case back in the oven for an extra 10 minutes – minus baking beans to even up the color.
 The center of the pastry must be light golden brown.

 To make walnut cream and final bake:

 1. With a hand mixer or electric mixer fitted with a paddle, cream the butter and sugar.
 Then alternately add batches of broken walnuts and eggs.

 2. Once the pastry base has cooled, spread the walnut cream evenly.